WICG/first-party-sets/README.md

 not always the correct site boundary.

 # Clearing Site Data on Set Transitions
-Sites can switch the First-Party Set that they are a member of.
+Sites can change which First-Party Set they are a member of.
 We need to pay attention to these transitions so that they don’t link user identities across all the FPSs they’ve historically been in.
 The concrete goals that we aim to achieve are as follows:

 *   Preserve user expectations that their browsing activity is scoped/partitioned to “party” (as defined by First-Party Set).
 *   Prevent a potential privacy attack that uses a throwaway domain to rotate between sets, and therefore sync user data or identifiers across disparate sets.

-In order to achieve this, site data needs to be cleared on certain transitions., The clearing should behave like [Clear-Site-Data](https://www.w3.org/TR/clear-site-data/), for which site data includes cookies, storage, cache, as well as execution contexts (documents, workers, etc.).
+In order to achieve this, site data needs to be cleared on certain transitions.
+The clearing should behave like [Clear-Site-Data](https://www.w3.org/TR/clear-site-data/), for which site data includes cookies, storage, cache, as well as execution contexts (documents, workers, etc.).
 We don’t differentiate between different types of site data since a site could expect different types of data to co-exist and require some consistency.

-Sites switching FPSs can be viewed as “leaving one FPS and joining another”, and the member sites can only add/remove themselves to/from FPSs with the consent from the owners.
+Sites switching FPSs can be viewed as “leaving one FPS and joining another”, and the member sites can only add/remove themselves to/from FPSs with the consent from the owner.
 If a FPS’s owner changes, that set is considered dissolved.
 Thus we associate the need to clear site data with whether that site’s FPS owner has changed, with a few exceptions.

 If a site’s owner changed: